JacquelineOmollo/JacquelineOmollo/README.md

-# 🛡️<H2>My Thought Process on Doing a PCI DSS Assessment as an Internal Security Accessor</H2> 🚀
+## My Thought Process on Doing a PCI DSS Assessment as an Internal Security Accessor

 ## Step 1: Getting Familiar with PCI DSS Requirements 📚